 Steps to restrict HTTP methods in Nginx:

-Common allow-lists: GET + HEAD for static content, GET + HEAD + POST for form handlers, GET + HEAD + POST + PUT + PATCH + DELETE for APIs.
-Add OPTIONS on endpoints that must pass browser preflight checks.
+Common allow-lists: GET for static files, GET + POST for simple form handlers, and GET + POST + PUT + PATCH + DELETE for API locations.
+Add OPTIONS when the location must answer browser CORS preflight requests.

 $ sudoedit /etc/nginx/sites-available/example.conf